xexubonete/mediator-api/README.md

 - **Controllers**: Contains controllers that handle incoming HTTP requests and route them to the corresponding handlers.
 - **Mediator**: Contains classes related to implementing the Mediator pattern, such as the Mediator itself, commands, queries, and command/query handlers.
-- **Services**: Contains application services that encapsulate business logic and are used in command/query handlers.
+- **Interfaces**: Contains interfaces used for application services that encapsulate business logic.
+These interfaces are implemented by command/query handlers to perform the desired operations.
 - **Dockerfile**: Defines the Docker image configuration for building and running the application in a containerized environment.

 ## System Requirements